Post: How to Run an HR Data Audit: A Step-by-Step Compliance and Strategy Guide

 Before You Start: Prerequisites, Tools, and Risk Assessment

-A data audit without preparation is a data audit that misses the highest-risk records.
+A data audit without preparation misses the highest-risk records.
 Before Step 1, complete these prerequisites.

 Define Your Regulatory Exposure